uhlig-it/shop-alarm/README.md

 `/metrics` exposes the `werkstatt-*` gauges consumed by the monitoring dashboard (alarm state, door, bridge, Frigate switches/profile, device LWTs, Frigate stats).
 Metric contract, dashboard and alerting rules: `monitoring/README.md`; Grafana dashboard `monitoring/werkstatt-dashboard.json` in this repo, live vmui dashboard deployed via `uhlig-it/metrics` to the VictoriaMetrics on soda.

+## Home Assistant

+The MQTT alarm control panel is registered via discovery by shop-alarm itself (no YAML needed).
+The HA-app notification automations (triggered push with snapshot + live-stream link, arming/supervision fault pushes, fire/smoke while disarmed, ACK mute) are drafted in `ha/notifications.yaml` — append to `/opt/homeassistant/automations.yaml` on opus; the file header lists the required helpers and placeholders.
+The panel was renamed to `alarm_control_panel.werkstatt` in the HA UI (2026-09-22).

 ## License

 Licensed under the EUPL-1.2 (see `LICENSE`).